 - Finally, a straight example is Ipslore the Red in Sourcery.

-- Most recently parodied in Unseen Academicals, where Unseen University's late sports instructor was Evans the Striped.
+- In Unseen Academicals, Unseen University's late sports instructor was Evans the Striped.
 Presumably, they were black and white stripes, as per referees.

 - The Baroque Cycle by Neal Stephenson engages in some Magical Realism by having Enoch Root, who also appears in Cryptonomicon, which is set several centuries later — it's implied that he's a sort of "Wandering Jew" type.
 His last name is similar to the Dutch or German word for red and, at one point, he's referred to as Enoch the Red and linked to wizardry.